red-sayed/DiffieHellman/README.md

 B = g**b mod P // For Bob.
 ```

 * 4.)
-Next, we're exchanging them, and the crucial thing in DiffieHellman is that you're exchanging something, that it's impossible to calculate sqrt from(or at least toooooooooo difficult, as difficult that useless):
+Next, we're exchanging them, and the crucial thing in DiffieHellman is that you're exchanging something, that it's impossible to calculate sqrt from(or at least _toooooooooo difficult_, as difficult that _useless_):
 ```C
 Est. chance of getting the one we need = lim[x->0]
 ```

 * 5.-6.)
-We're using our secret key again to get synced keypair, and yeah, exponent again:
+We're using our secret key again to get _synced keypair_, and yeah, exponent again:
 ```C
 S1 = B**a mod P // For Alice.
 S2 = A**b mod P // For Bob.